Corporate governance

 The Nomination Committee shall prepare and submit proposals to the AGM for the election of a Chairman of the AGM, Board members, the Chairman of the Board, Board fees and other remuneration for Board assignments, auditor fees and, where applicable, an auditor.
 The Nomination Committee shall also prepare and submit proposals to the AGM regarding principles for the composition of the Nomination Committee.

-The nomination committee for annual general meeting 2023
+The nomination committee for annual general meeting 2024

 Auditor

-Ernst & Young has been the company’s auditor since 2011.
 The Auditor-in-Charge is Henrik Nilsson, an authorised public accountant and member of FAR.

 Henrik Nilsson